MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-pushdown-computation.md

 - Date
 - Time (default and 7-digit precision)
 - Numeric \*

-\* Supported when parameter scale align with column scale, or when parameter explicitly casted to decimal.
+\* Supported when parameter scale aligns with column scale, or when parameter is explicitly cast to decimal.

-### Data types that prevents parquet pushdown
+### Data types that prevent parquet pushdown

 - Money
 - SmallMoney